-The competitor is entitled to call as many witnesses as he/she wishes.
+The competitor is entitled to call what witnesses they wish.

-If the committee feels that the evidence is becoming repetitive, the chairman should ask the competitor what extra information the competitor feels the witnesses would provide.
-If the competitor says the same as already given, the chairman should politely remind the competitor there is no need to repeat evidence to the committee.
+If the committee feels that the evidence is becoming repetitive, the chair should ask the competitor what extra information the competitor feels the witnesses would provide.
+If the competitor says the same as already given, the chair should politely remind the competitor there is no need to repeat evidence to the committee.
+As a final resort, the committee may decide under rule 63.6(a) to exclude irrelevant or repetitive evidence and decline to hear from a particular witness.